Mortgage

 Requirements

-• Must put down at least $1,000 from your own funds (as required by the Lo Mi loan) — additional down payment funds can come from other sources (including the PHFA Grant)
+• Must put down at least $1,000 from your own funds, but additional down payment funds can come from other sources

-• Income must be at or under 80% of the Area Median Income (AMI) for your county
+• Income must be at or below 80% of the area median income (AMI) for your county

-• Preclosing homebuyer education course required (in-person with a credit score below 680)
+• Must take a homebuyer education course (which should be in person if your credit score is below 680)

-• Housing payment should be 30% of monthly income or less
+• Housing payment should be no more than 30% of monthly income

 Pros and cons